d’Overbroeck’s Reviews, Rankings, Fees, And More

 • Global Diversity: Approximately half of the 400-strong sixth form cohort chooses to board, with an impressive 80% of boarders hailing from various international backgrounds.
 The boarding community is a vibrant blend of cultures, resembling a cosmopolitan university atmosphere.

-• International Boarders: The boarding community reflects the school’s international character, with 52 nationalities represented.
+• International Boarders: The boarding community reflects the school’s international character, with more than 40 nationalities represented.
 Notably, China, Russia, Ukraine, and Turkey contribute significant numbers to this diverse mix.

 Extracurricular Activities in d'Overbroeck's